ACROSS

 A rare find, that beautiful crimson hair.
 It was usually the result of cheap dye and a childish personality, desperate to prove individuality by opposing normality.
 In this case, it was a rare gift from nature, every strand like melting rubies, when most so-called redheads possessed only a diluted orange hue.
 It drew the eyes of all those around her, including Noah’s.

-It was after school in early autumn, the light of the setting sun illuminating every strand and reminding him why it was worth it to approach her.
+It was after school in early autumn, the light of the setting sun illuminating her visage and reminding him why it was worth it to approach her.
 She was walking across the empty soccer field, her body trembling from the adrenaline of all the running she had done in her track club.
 For once, she was without her friends surrounding her or her boyfriend’s arm draped over her shoulders like a boa constrictor.
 Noah had been waiting for this chance longer than she could imagine.

 “Lindsey, hey,” he said, meeting her in the open air, free from any interruptions.